Shivji-kumar/ReactProject/README.md

 # ReactProject
 This is a simple project ReactJS with using Bootstrap.
+Here we have desing a navbar for all pages.